ethanvachon/workbook/src/reflections/wk4/quiz4.md

 **9.** What is the purpose of encapsulation in programming?
 <!-- enter you answer in the space below -->
 ```
+Encapsulation is one of the fundamental parts of object-oriented programming.
+It ensures that data can't be accessed where it isn't meant to be, which improves security and stability of code.
 ```
 **10.** What is `HTTP` response code for a successful request?
 <!-- enter you answer in the space below -->
 ```
+Successful requests will have a response code in the 200s
 ```
 **11.** What is a 500 error?
 <!-- enter you answer in the space below -->
 ```
+A response code of 500-599 represents a server error.
 ```